scitran/client/Data-organization.md

 The Project, Session and Acquisitions are called data containers.
 Many **scitran** methods work with containers or files.
 Once you create a scitran object use <TAB>-completion to see the methods

-    scitran.<TAB>          - Shows all the methods
-    scitran.container<TAB> - Shows all the basic Data Container methods scitran.file<TAB>      - Shows all the basic File methods
+    scitran.container<TAB> - Shows all the basic Data Container methods scitran.file<TAB>      - Shows all the basic File methods scitran.<TAB>          - Shows all the methods

 One additional data container type, the **Collection**, is described later on this page.
 Other objects (Analyses, Gears, and Jobs) are described in the [Computational organization section](Computational-organization).

 ### Notes, tags and attachments

-We use the term **Info** to refer the metadata.
+We use the term **info** to refer the metadata.
 There are methods to read and modify the Flywheel Info fields.

     st.infoGet - Read metadata from a container or file st.infoSet - Write metadata on a container or file